bgd-labs/aave-proposals-v3/src/20240422_Multi_MigrateRobotsToChainlinkAutomationV2/MigrateRobotsToChainlinkAutomationV2.md

 ## Motivation

-With the release of Chainlink automation `v2.1`, we think its a good idea to update our existing infrastructure to the latest `v2.1` version.
+With the release of Chainlink automation `v2.1`, we think its a good idea to update the Aave Robot existing infrastructure to the latest `v2.1` version.
 In addition, as an effort to reduce the cost spent in gas in times of high gas prices, we also introduce gas-capped robots on mainnet which will be activated via this proposal.

 ## Specification